 TEACHING APPROACH

-At Bloom, teaching is a diversified practice that features a variety of peer, whole-group, small-group, and personalized instruction, support, and facilitation of critical thinking to empower children as self-directed and confident independent learners.
+Bloom's teaching approach is diverse, incorporating peer learning, whole-group, small-group, and personalized instruction, support, and critical thinking facilitation to empower students as self-directed and confident learners.

 -